ThePornDatabase/namer/install_instructions.md

 Now your dest_dir directory can be whatever you want.
 Just **DON'T PLACE IT INSIDE ANOTHER NAMER FOLDER**.
 It can cause errors and problems that you won't like.

-Now that that is done the very basic functionally of namer is complete and you can run a command in CMD and let it go to work.
-You can run `python -m namer watchdog` and that will activate watchdog and it will start automatically scanning and renaming files in your watch folder then move them to your destination folder.
+Now that that is done the very basic functionally of namer is complete, and you can run a command in CMD and let it go to work.
+You can run `python -m namer watchdog` and that will activate watchdog, and it will start automatically scanning and renaming files in your watch folder then move them to your destination folder.

-**Step 5:** Most people, like I, don't like command line stuff so we have a webUI that can be used to make life a little easier for you.
-Firstly you have to active it in your config, search for the **web = False** in your config and set it to **true**.
+**Step 5:** Most people, like I, don't like command line stuff, so we have a webUI that can be used to make life a little easier for you.
+Firstly you have to active it in your config, search for the `web = False` in your config and set it to `True`.
 The default port is essentially your local host and port is 6980.
 You can change this if you need to and know what to do.
-Otherwise just go to your browser and type `localhost:6980`.
+Otherwise, just go to your browser and type `localhost:6980`.
 This should bring up the webui where you can manually search and match your files.
 Namer will only show files that appear in your failed_dir.
 If you want to do everything manually in the UI, make sure your files are in the failed_dir.
 If you want namer to do most of the work, place them in watch_dir, let namer match, and then you can manually match anything that Namer can't find.

 After these steps you are pretty much setup.
-There are a lot more settings you can play with but, as I said earlier, they are marked and you can play with them if you need to.
+There are a lot more settings you can play with but, as I said earlier, they are marked, and you can play with them if you need to.

 Before you start going crazy and slapping files everywhere:

 Namer uses a `STUDIO-DATE-SCENE` format.
-Essentially this means your folders need to be named that way or namer will not match your files and you will need to do it manually all the time.
+Essentially this means your folders need to be named that way or namer will not match your files, and you will need to do it manually all the time.

 Unraid
 ----------------

 Linux's systems are more complicated than Windows systems but can be more stable and less problematic as namer mostly runs passively in the background.
 This isn't going to be an Unraid tutorial, and I'm going to take certain liberties hoping that you already know how it works.

 **Step 1:** Go to your docker tab then click add container down below.
-I'll put a example template below, the names can be somewhat interchangeable, but you have to remember them and use your names accordingly.
+I'll put an example template below, the names can be somewhat interchangeable, but you have to remember them and use your names accordingly.

 * Name: `namer`
 * Repository: `ghcr.io/theporndatabase/namer:latest`

 After these are filled in you want to go ahead and add some paths for your media, config, and ports if you plan on using the web.
-Scroll down and click on **Add another Path, Port, Variable, Label or Device**.
+Scroll down and click on `Add another Path, Port, Variable, Label or Device`.
 While in here make it as such.

 * Config Type: `Path`
 * Name: `config`